CiscoSE/platinum-onboard/ceapi/README.md

 ## Introduction

-The code in the directory is the service that listens for httpfeedback from Cisco telepresense endpoints.
-This module then contacts the Broker HTTP API to interact with the broker / core module for all database and user creation functions.
+This module allows a user to walk up to a Webex Registered Cisco video endpoint, pair automatically to the device using Webex Teams installed on a mobile device, and start a self service guest registration process with a single click.

+This module handles the communications and control between the endpoint and the Broker service.
+It also generates the one screen messages to the end by leveraging the API on the video endpoint.

 ## Functionality

 This module performs the key functions between the Cisco Endpoints registered to the Cisco Webex Cloud and the Broker module.
-As you can see in the architecture diagram the Video endpoints, when configured as described below, will make API calls to this module the the form of httpfeedback requests.
-This module will then in turn make API requests to an undocumented API of the endpoint to query for additional information.
+As you can see in the architecture diagram the Video endpoints, when configured as described below, will make API calls to this module in the form of httpfeedback requests.
+This module will then in turn make API requests to API's on the video endpoint to collect additional information and generate user facing menu options.
 The information collected is the Webex Teams ID of the users paired with the video endpoint.
-This module will also use the documented XAPI to generate popup messages and prompts on the screen of the endpoint for the user to interact with while registering.
+Menus and messages will guide the user and give confirmations as the provisioning is successfully initialized.

 The architecture diagram below shows this module in the upper left.
-This module and the endpoints make requests to each other while this module only make requests to the broker.
-The broker always replys with detailed results on which this module will log the results and push an on screen notification to the video endpoint originating the request.
+This module and the video endpoints make requests to each other in each direction.
+This module will then also make calls to the Broker service to complete the provisioning processes.
+The broker will always reply with a detailed result on which this module will log the results and push an on screen notification to the video endpoint originating the request.

 **Architecture:**
 ![Architecture](img/architecture.png)

 ## The Undocumented API

+*Note:  Part of this application leverages an undocumented API on the video endpoints.*

 The undocumented API is in fact the API that is used to build the web GUI interface when administering the endpoint.
 This API is not documented by Cisco, is not supported at this time, and is subject to change